ankaAR/bestiario5e/_creatures/scarecrow.md

 ***Multiataque.*** The scarecrow makes two claw attacks.

-***Claw.*** Melee Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
+***Claw.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (2d4 + 1) slashing damage.
 If the target is a creature, it must succeed on a DC 11 Wisdom saving throw or be frightened until the end of the scarecrow's next turn.

 ***Terrifying Glare.*** The scarecrow targets one creature it can see within 30 feet of it.
 If the target can see the scarecrow, the target must succeed on a DC 11 Wisdom saving throw or be magically frightened until the end of the scarecrow's next turn.
 The frightened target is paralyzed.